 When you file a Chapter 7 bankruptcy, the court will assign a trustee to administer your case.
 The Trustee’s job is to search your assets to find anything valuable that can be sold to raise money to pay your creditors (and pay the trustee’s fees).
 The Trustee may, within 60 days of the filing of your case, “Assume” (keep) or “Reject” (terminate) any lease or contract that has not been completed (Executory Contracts).
 The trustee usually rejects personal property leases because they don’t profit your creditors.
 When the Trustee rejects the lease, the debtor is allowed to make her own choice whether to “Assume” the lease and continue to pay the monthly payments or “Reject” it and allow it to be discharged along with the other debts.

-Assume the Lease and Keep the Vehicle
+Assume the Automobile Lease – Keep the Car And Make Lease Payments

 If the trustee doesn’t assume the automobile lease, the chapter 7 debtor may assume it.
 To assume the lease a debtor must do two things: First, the debtor must notify the lessor in writing that the debtor wants to assume the lease.
 You may file a “Statement of Intention for Individuals Filing Under Chapter 7” to state your intention.
 Your leasing agent may, but doesn’t have to agree to the assumption.
 A leasing agent may require the debtor to pay any outstanding late or missed payments as a condition to allowing the assumption.
 The debtor has the right to retain the property when she confirms her agreement in writing.
 The bankruptcy court doesn’t have to approve the assumption.
 It is a private agreement between the debtor and the automobile leasing agent.